Harting Down

 The Basics

-Terrain: Grassy paths, chalky paths, a short steep descent and ascent
+Terrain: Grassy and chalky paths, a short steep descent and ascent.

-Refreshments: A picnic at the top or the nearby pretty village of South Harting has the White Hart Inn
+Refreshments: A picnic at the top or drive to the White Hart Inn in nearby South Harting.

-Parking: National Trust Car Park, using the Pay by Phone app only (Postcode: GU31 5PN - W3W: grew/convert/cascaded)
+Parking: National Trust Car Park, £3 a day using the Pay by Phone app only, NT members free (Postcode: GU31 5PN - W3W: ///grew.convert.cascaded)

 The Vandalian Tower